contentstack/contentstack-cli/README.md

 ## Installation

-**Note:  Please make sure that contentstack-express version 1.x is installed.**
+**Note: Built.io Contentstack CLI version 1.x can be used only for contentstack-express version 1.x.**

 Run the following command in a Terminal or Command Prompt to globally install the latest version of Built.io Contentstack CLI on your system: